thomasballinger/observable-jupyter-widget/README.md

 # observable-jupyter-widget

-Run Observable notebooks in Jupyter and send values back and forth.
+Run Observable notebooks in Jupyter, sending values back and forth between Python and JavaScript

+[Observable](https://observablehq.com/) is pretty great.
+But sometimes you need Python!
+And often what you have is Jupyter.
+What if you could use your (or someone else's) Observable notebooks in Jupyter?

 * Allow viewers of a Jupyter notebook use powerful Observable inputs like the [FIPS county code brush](https://observablehq.com/@awhitty/fips-county-code-brush) to specify Python values interactively
 * Display data calculated in Jupyter on interactive D3 plots ([see gallery](https://observablehq.com/@d3/gallery))